 - Keep in place and maintain all safety shields, safety latches and safety devices.

 - Discuss safe work practices (the how and why) for each work-related activity.

 - Openly discuss work practices, remain open for questions and acknowledge suggestions for improvement from a worker.

 - Supply personal protective equipment (PPE), and instruct the worker about the requirement to wear PPE and how to correctly use and maintain it.

-- Consider insurance coverage (Workers' Compensation Board (WCB) or private insurance).
+- Report fatal incidents, serious injuries and dangerous occurrences to Occupational Health and Safety.
+Consider insurance coverage (Workers' Compensation Board (WCB) or private insurance).

 A farm worker: